Characters: Game Of Thrones House Targaryen

 - Magical Abortion

 - Magnetic Hero: The few people she's come across that haven't ended up dead for crossing her so far have joined her, either out of personal debt or being enchanted by her beauty.
-Two of the latter have even killed their own allies as signs of loyalty to her, though it didn't work out for Xaro and future episodes will tell if it works for Daario.

 - Mama Bear: Do.
 Not.
 Touch.
 Her.
 Dragons.
 If not you'll be reminded that her father was Aerys Targaryen.
 She even tells Jorah that they're the only children she will ever have.
-In the books...
+From the books...

 - Marital Rape License: Drogo takes her against her will on their wedding night despite her protests and then continues to take her without her consent and in spite of obvious discomfort.
 This is a stark contrast to the book.
 However, it's a somewhat complex situation.
 Drogo isn't forceful or violent—he seems to think that Daenerys' tears are due to shyness rather than fear, and the language barrier means she can't correct him.
 Also, sex in his culture seems to be pretty rough anyway, so he very well might not realize how things seem from her perspective.